Part 2. The Two Labors. An Introduction To The Necessity Of The Street Meeting

 In the twilight of this present age, we must ask: Why do we no longer witness the mighty outworkings of YHWH’s hand as recorded in the Holy Scriptures?
 We no more behold parting of the Red Sea’s depths; no pillar of fire illuminates our midnight wanderings.
 We see no great deliverances from the hosts of the enemy, nor does the sun stays still in its place at the cry of a mortal man.
 Where are the Dagons that once fell prostrate before the Ark of the Covenant?
 Where are the Samsons who, by the Spirit’s might, laid low the temples of the heathen?
 Our eyes search in vain for the miraculous feeding of the multitudes, the leaping of the lame, or the opening of eyes long sealed in darkness.

-Gideon said to him, “Pardon me, but if the LORD is with us, why has such disaster overtaken us?
+Gideon said to him, “Pardon me, but if the LORD is with us, why has all this disaster overtaken us?
 Where are all his miraculous deeds our ancestors told us about?Judges 6:13

 Tell me, dear soul, has the Ancient of Days grown weary?
 Has His arm become shortened that it cannot save, or His heart grown cold to the cries of His children?
 Or is it we who are slow of heart to believe?
 We have become a people content to boast of a hollow faith, cherishing the dry husks of outward religion while our souls remain strangers to the quickening power of the Living God.
-Ask yourself, what does the world need from a powerless Christianity?
+Ask yourself, what need hath the world from a church no different from any other, or from a Christianity void of power?

 Comments